 Texas Family Code Section 4.006 requires that for premarital agreements to be valid, they must be fair both procedurally and substantively.
 To satisfy procedural fairness, voluntariness is needed.
-With substantive fairness, if the contract was unconscionable when signed, then it should be held invalid.
+With substantive justice, if the contract was unconscionable when signed, then it should be held invalid.

 What does unconscionability mean in this context?
 An unconscionable agreement shocks the conscience or is expressly unconscionable, according to the Statute.
 The judge determines unconscionable as a question of law under section 4.006(c) under the Texas Family Code.

 A valid premarital agreement is supported by fair and reasonable disclosure of both individuals' property or financial obligations.
-Substantive unfairness may result if there was inadequate or nonexistent financial disclosure of assets and debts.
+Substantive unfairness may result if there is inadequate or nonexistent financial disclosure of assets and debts.

 Steps to Prevent Arguments Against Enforcement of a Premarital Agreement